 All refunds require that the student complete an official withdrawal form.
 Students who officially withdraw from the college or an individual course by the end of the fourteenth (14th) calendar day of the semester will receive a 100% refund of tuition, less non-refundable fees.
 Students in classes that meet in a format shorter than the traditional semester (15-16 weeks) will have seven (7) calendar days from the designated start of the alternative semester to withdraw for a full refund.
 If the seventh (7th) or fourteenth (14th) calendar day falls on a weekend or holiday, the drop refund date will be the first business day following the weekend or holiday.
 Exception: students in courses that meet for two weeks or fewer must drop by the end of the first day of the class in order to get a 100% refund.
-Non-refundable fees are defined as advance tuition, application fee and orientation fee.
+Non-refundable fees are the advance tuition deposit.
 All other fees are to be considered refundable.
 This includes, but is not limited to, comprehensive student services fee.